ALRubinger/web5-kt/README.md

 3. Run workflow!

-**DON'T FORGET THE `-SNAPSHOT` SUFFIX**, otherwise it will generate publish a new official release to maven registry.
+**DON'T FORGET THE `-SNAPSHOT` SUFFIX**, otherwise it will generate publish a new official release to Maven Central.

 ### Releasing New Versions